Paris has been a gluten-free beacon of love and carbs for us over the last two years.

 If that’s recommendation 1.a. for the GF folks.
 1.b. for the rest of you is to balance your trip with a mix of old and new.
 You’ll see in the itinerary I laid out below that I didn’t give you a back-to-back bistro highlight reel.
 There’s some incredibly inventive cuisine happening in Paris right now that is worth taking a break from cassoulet and soupe l’oignon for.
 Plus, if you eat on the healthier end at home, you will burn out from this particular French brand of hedonism very quickly.
 Pace yourself, folks.

 My last recommendation is to walk as much as you can.
 It’s truly the best way to see the city.
 We managed to log 10 miles a day!
 Pack your shoes accordingly, and bring a second pair, since you will inevitably get blistered from your first.
+We loved the little AirBNB we stayed in on the 5th floor of a immeuble in the 9th, even if it meant many more blisters walking up all those stairs!

 Read on for my favorite gluten-free finds and ways to spend a long weekend in the city of luuuuurve.